eugenkiss/hnclient/README.md

   - Native development gives you a lot for free by sacrificing part of your freedom/customizability
   - Why doesn't the Chrome browser use tha a's title attribute as share title when sharing a link?
+  - Even though inferno-compat is quite good it's still a PITA for edge cases.